Upon the cliffs of a remote Scottish island, Lòn Haven, stands a lighthouse.

 Liv Stay flees to the island with her three daughters, in search of a home.
 She doesn’t believe in witches, or dark omens, or hauntings.
 But within months, her daughter Luna will be the only one of them left.

 Twenty years later, Luna is drawn back to the place her family vanished.
 As the last sister left, it’s up to her to find out the truth . . .

 But what really happened at the lighthouse all those years ago?

-My Sister Is Missing is available in ebook and paperback on the 14th March 2019.
-You can pre-order your copy using the link below.
+The Lighthouse Witches is available in ebook and hardback now.
+You can purchase your copy using the links below.

-Huge thanks to Anna from Red Door publishing for inviting me onto the blog tour and for my copy of this book which I received in exchange for an honest review.
+Huge thanks to Anne Cater for inviting me onto the blog tour and to Harper for my copy of this book via netgalley.
+I highly recommend this book!

 About The Author:

 C.J.
 Cooke is an acclaimed, award-winning poet, novelist and academic with numerous other publications written under the name of Carolyn Jess-Cooke.
 Her work has been published in twenty-three languages to date.
 Born in Belfast, C.J. has a PhD in Literature from Queen’s University, Belfast, and is currently Reader in Creative Writing at the University of Glasgow, where she researches creative writing interventions for mental health.
 C.J.
 Cooke lives in Glasgow with her husband and four children.